FTHP-MPI: Towards Providing Replication-based Fault Tolerance in a Fault-Intolerant Native MPI Library: A Unified Fault Tolerance Framework for Checkpoint/Restart and Replication

 \subsubsection{Checkpoint I/O}

 Our library uses the primary thread to read/write from the checkpoint file.
-We cannot directly perform I/O with the checkpoint file as it can corrupt the current stack which will be used to perform those operations.
+We cannot directly perform I/O with the checkpoint file, as it can corrupt the current stack, which will be used to perform those operations.
 Therefore, for reading or writing, we have to use a temporary stack that is not checkpointed itself.
 We use the setjmp-longjmp set of functions to jump across the original and temporary stack so that we can perform the I/O in one context without corrupting the other.
-If this is a restore operation (that is always triggered from inside MPI\_Init at the start of the program), the primary thread checks if a special file that denotes the latest checkpoint exists.
-If it doesn't, then there is nothing to restore from, and we can immediately return.
-We use setjmp to save the current execution context in all the threads.
-We then use mmap to create a mapping which acts as a temporary stack.
-We then copy the saved context into a new structure, update the stack pointer to the address assigned to the thread in the mapping, and then use longjmp to move the stack pointer to the new mapping.

 At this point, the primary thread begins I/O with the checkpoint file while the other threads wait for its completion.
-Each process writes to or reads from a separate file.
-All of the I/O at this stage is performed using primitive system calls made using direct assembly code as we do not want the libc library mappings to be modified during this operation.
+Each process reads or writes to a separate file.
+All of the I/O at this stage is performed using primitive system calls made using direct assembly code, as we do not want the libc library mappings to be modified during this operation.

-For the checkpoint creation case, we drain all the completion queues in all the open InfiniBand devices.
-We provide support for InfiniBand in a similar manner as DMTCP.
-We virtualize the various structures provided by the InfiniBand API and create wrappers around all the functions.
-Therefore, whenever an Infiniband API function is called by the user, all of the inputs are virtual structures.
-We call the functions intercepted by our wrapper using the real structures.
-We have also added support for multiple InfiniBand devices that were missing in DMTCP.
-The virtual to real mappings of Local Identifiers, Queue-Pair Numbers, and Remote Keys that were stored and queried using the DMTCP coordinator are managed using our checkpoint coordinator.